ronhombre/KeccakRust/README.md

 > `./gradlew publishPluginMavenPublicationToMavenLocal`.
 At the moment, I'm still waiting for Gradle to approve my
 > plugin.)

-Run the test executable with `./gradlew runTestRelease`.
+Run the test executable with `./gradlew runTest` or `./gradlew test`.

 ```rust
 use keccakrust::*;